Kate Brown

 Fear of trying new things.
 Acting withdrawn (avoiding family/friends/hobbies).

-You do not need to have a formal diagnosis for any of these conditions from a doctor, but you must be experiencing symptoms above ‘normal’ levels as assessed by a standardised wellbeing questionnaire called the DASS-42.
+A formal diagnosis was not required for any of these conditions by a doctor, but participants were all experiencing symptoms above ‘normal’ levels as assessed by a standardised wellbeing questionnaire called the DASS-42 at the start of the study.
 Normal levels are those experienced on average by the general population, these should be easily manageable levels.
-You will need to complete this questionnaire with an outcome of AT LEAST mild levels of stress, anxiety, and/or depression to be able to take part.

-I am unable to accept people who are actively seeking treatment for anxiety, depression, or stress, whether this is in the form of new medication (i.e. if you started taking your medication since the 1st April 2025), talking therapies, or other forms of soft tissue therapies including acupuncture, reiki, Bowen technique, cupping, or other forms of massage as these will potentially affect the results of the study.
+I was unable to accept people who are actively seeking treatment for anxiety, depression, or stress, whether this was in the form of new medication (i.e. if they started taking your medication since the 1st April 2025), talking therapies, or other forms of soft tissue therapies including acupuncture, reiki, Bowen technique, cupping, or other forms of massage as these will potentially affect the results of the study.

-I won't be able to accept you to take part if you are currently diagnosed with and seeking ongoing treatment for one of the following mental health conditions: bi-polar disorder, schizophrenia, psychosis, an eating disorder, borderline personality disorder (BPD), post-traumatic stress disorder (PTSD), or experiencing suicidal thoughts, you will be unable to participate.
+People currently diagnosed with and seeking ongoing treatment for one of the following mental health conditions were not able to take part: bi-polar disorder, schizophrenia, psychosis, an eating disorder, borderline personality disorder (BPD), post-traumatic stress disorder (PTSD), or experiencing suicidal thoughts, you will be unable to participate.
 Sadly, these conditions fall outside of the scope of this study.

 Step 1: Is this for me?